OutSystems/docs-support/src/licensing/detach-11.md

     `%WINDIR%\Microsoft.NET\Framework64\v4.0.30319\CONFIG\`

 1. Under `<appSettings>`, locate the `<add>` element with the key `"OutSystems.HubEdition.SettingsKeyPath(DEFAULT)"`.
-1. Change the `value` attribute of this element to point to the new location of the `private.key` file.
+Change the `value` attribute of this element to point to the new location of the `private.key` file.

 Even if you're using the same database that previously stored OutSystems data, connection strings may need to be changed if the database credentials were altered.
 If that's the case, please refer to the instructions at [Using a brand new database](#use-new-db) to change the connection strings.

 #### Using a brand new database { #use-new-db }

-If you're cloning and existing environment on a new database, make to sure to first follow all the steps on [Migrate an Environment Using a Database Clone](../enterprise/maintenance/migrate-db-clone.md).
+If you're cloning an existing environment on a new database, make to sure to first follow all the steps on [Migrate an Environment Using a Database Clone](../enterprise/maintenance/migrate-db-clone.md).
 Then proceed to the next steps.

 If you will use a new database, you have to manually reconfigure your database connection strings.
 To do this: